-Restoring Wellington Mansions after it had sustained nearly two decades of neglect by the previous freeholder (in jail for Customs and Excise fraud then believed to be deceased) and managing agent (freeholder family members) has been a work in progress for the last 12 years.
+Wellington Mansions had sustained nearly two decades of neglect due to the previous freeholder being in jail for Customs and Excise fraud then believed to be deceased) and his managing agents (family members) insisting that the building was nothing to do with them.
 From my initial research into trying to find a way to move the block forward, which starts here, to securing the Right to Manage and then acquiring the freehold through compulsory acquisition, the building is very slowly being restored.

 There was not only the physical aspect and the leasehold problems of the block to contend with but at the same time we were subjected to totally uncontrolled subletting and dealing with the the press coined ‘rogue’ landlords.